Tonksthebear/gaggle/README.md

 cd test/dummy && bin/dev
 ```

+This will start the rails server on port 60053.

 You will also need to run tailwindcss in a separate terminal:

 ```shell
 bundle exec tailwindcss -i app/assets/stylesheets/application.css -o app/assets/gaggle/builds/application.css -w
 ```

-Gaggle should then be running on http://localhost:3000/gaggle.
+Gaggle should then be running on http://localhost:60053/gaggle.

 ### Bonus
 Since this was built with Cline, your cline should be able to use the [memory bank](https://docs.cline.bot/improving-your-prompting-skills/custom-instructions-library/cline-memory-bank) as well.
 Configure the prompt as instructed and have fun